-The best one has built-in WiFi, can send alerts to multiple people, and has a very accurate sensor like the Trakkit THS, in a small sensor, please see descriptions above for a list of features.
+The best one has built-in WiFi, can send alerts to multiple people, and has a very accurate sensor like the Trakkit THS, a small wireless temeprature sensor, please see descriptions above for a list of features.

 What is a Wireless Temperature Sensor?

 A Wireless Temperature Sensor has the ability to measure temperature and transfer that data using WiFi, Bluetooth, or other wireless methods.

 Can you Monitor Temperature Remotely from a Cell Phone?

 Yes, with a WiFi Temperature Sensor, see the link above, you can watch temperature and humidity from your mobile cell phone and even set alerts.